sxie21/model_serve_infra/README.md

 ## Introduction

-This project is about build a dockerized infrastructure on a single node HTTP server to serve and monitor a simple machinel learning model.
+This project is about build a dockerized infrastructure on a single node HTTP server to serve and monitor a simple machinel learning model, and provides:
+- model serving in torchserve with blue green deployment, max latency 120ms under 100QPS
+- metrics monitoring with pre-build dashboard in grafana
+    - server load
+    - software performace e.g latency
+    - model drift detection by zscore of input features
+- simulators simulating user calls and generating training data input
+- access log compress by prod and test
+- automated deployment pipeline by Jenkins

 <img src="./assets/diagram.png" alt="alt text" width="1200" />
 <div style="clear: both;"></div>

 ## Contents